legubelim/travel-data-reader/README.md

 This Python script aims at
 * decoding CSV travel recommendations
 * grouping them: all recommendations returned by the same search have the same Search ID
-* decorating them with additional fields, especially regarding geography (countries, distance) and currency (conversion to Euros)
+* decorating them with additional fields, especially regarding dates (advance purchase, stay duration), geography (countries, distances, airline covering most of the trip...) and currency (conversion to Euros)
 * encode them in json

 Installation